haacked/haacked.com/_posts/2026/2026-07-20-remote-commit-signing.md

 It's idempotent.
 It only touches the symlink when the symlink is wrong, and it reports which mode it resolved to (`local`, `forwarded`, or `none`) so callers don't have to figure that out themselves.

+It also remembers.
+Adopting a forwarded socket records a receipt (`~/.ssh/agent.fwd`), and when the symlink has healed back to local — say the client laptop slept and a probe timed out — a no-arg run re-adopts the receipt's socket once it answers again.
+Only an interactive SSH login ever hands the script a socket, so the receipt is proof I chose that agent; nothing gets adopted by scanning or guessing.
+A receipt whose socket refuses the connection is deleted (each new session mints a fresh socket and pushes it), and `ssh-agent-sync --local` clears it when I want the machine to stay local.

 ### The Shell Hook

 My zshrc captures the forwarded socket and keeps the symlink synced.
 The subtle bits are when it captures and how often it syncs: